 California Probate Steps After Initial Probate Hearing

 People are often under the misconception that after the first hearing the probate process in California is almost complete.
 This is not the case.
-A typical California probate proceeding usually takes between 5 to 7 months to complete.
-After the first probate hearing, unfortunately there are many more steps required to manage the probate process to its final completion.
+A typical California probate proceeding usually takes between 9 to 12 months to complete.
+After the first probate hearing, unfortunately, there are many more steps required to manage the probate process to its final completion.
 A People’s Choice can save you thousands of dollars as compared to using an attorney.
 We will make sure your probate case proceeds effortlessly through these steps so that the estate can be quickly distributed at the conclusion of the case.